Home Victoria Festivals and Events Calendar Victoria Highland Games and Celtic Festival

 At the Victoria Highland Games and Celtic Festival you can expect to see lots of dancing, tartan and men in kilts.
 You can also expect to hear lots of bagpiping and drumming, plus the occasional grunt as someone launches a projectile in one of the heavy events competitions.

 The Highland Games is an exceptional family-friendly event.
-Expect to learn about Scottish culture, listen to lots of Celtic music, and enjoy the experience along with about 25,000 other people over the course of the weekend!
+Expect to learn about Scottish culture, listen to lots of Celtic music, and enjoy the experience along with about 25,000 other people over a weekend.

 Tips & Advice

-To help you make the most of your experience at the Highland Games, below are some tips and additional information.
+Below are some tips and additional information to help you make the most of your experience at the Highland Games.

 TIP #1: Don’t forget to take your camera, especially if you have friends or family in any of the competitions.